 Sous vide is a method of cooking that involves vacuum sealing your cut of meat, and cooking it in a water bath at the exact temperature you want the meat to be, for an extended period of time.
 The beauty of this is that you could cook a roast for a week, and it wouldn’t be overdone.
 Not technically anyways – don’t cook your roasts for a week.
 The down side of sous vide cooking is it typically involves fancy equipment to heat and circulate the water.

 Now anytime fancy equipment is involved, people being as clever as they are, always find cheaper ways to do it.
-With sous vide, you could simply use a ziplock bag, a pot of water on the stove, and a thermometer.
+With sous vide, you could simply use a ziplock bag or silicone bag (like these), a pot of water on the stove, and a thermometer.

 YOU then become the fancy controller maintaining the perfect temperature.
 No fun.